The Outbreak of Thermal Pollution

 The Resolution, Mitigation, and Undertakings for Thermal Pollution

-Finally, as we reach the end, what are the resolutions, mitigation measures, and undertakings we can employ to lessen the effects of thermal pollution?
+Finally, as we reach the end, what resolutions, mitigation measures, and undertakings can we employ to lessen the effects of thermal pollution?
 In the United States, thermal pollution is properly regulated by the Clean Water Act.

 The law mandates that states establish specific standards and limits for thermal discharges that power plants and other industrial facilities must follow.
 Failure to comply will result in the loss of their operating permits.

 Moreover, new and emerging technological advances can mitigate thermal pollution.
-These include machinery that can reduce the levels of water discharged by power plants and other industrial sources into natural bodies of water and instead use the water for other purposes or processes.
+These include machinery that can reduce the amount of water discharged by power plants and other industrial sources into natural bodies of water, and instead use that water for other purposes or processes.

 One example is using heated wastewater for desalination to reduce the risk of thermal pollution.